 - Casey Berna, LMSW, Infertility Counselor and Advocate

-Endometriosis a disease in which tissue similar to the lining inside the uterus (called the endometrium) is found outside the uterus, where it induces a chronic inflammatory reaction that may result in scar tissue.
-The symptoms of endometriosis include painful periods, painful ovulation, pain during or after sexual intercourse, abnormal bleeding, chronic pelvic pain, fatigue, and infertility, and can impact general physical, mental, and social well being.
+Endometriosis a disease in which tissue similar to the lining inside the uterus (the endometrium) is found outside the uterus, where it induces a chronic inflammatory reaction that may result in scar tissue.
+The symptoms of endometriosis include painful periods, painful ovulation, pain during or after sexual intercourse, abnormal bleeding, chronic pelvic pain, fatigue, and infertility.
+The disease can impact general physical, mental, and social well-being.
 A general lack of awareness combined with a “normalization” of symptoms results in a significant delay from when a woman first experiences symptoms until she eventually is diagnosed and treated.

-The Endometriosis Foundation of America (EFA) was founded by Tamer Seckin, MD and Padma Lakshmi in 2009 and strives to increase disease recognition, provide advocacy, facilitate expert surgical training, and fund landmark endometriosis research.
+Dr. Tamer Seckin and Padma Lakshmi founded the Endometriosis Foundation of America (EFA) in 2009 to increase disease recognition, provide advocacy, facilitate expert surgical training, and fund landmark endometriosis research.
 Engaged in a robust campaign to inform both the medical community and the public, the EFA places particular emphasis on the critical importance of early diagnosis and effective intervention, while simultaneously providing education to the next generation of medical professionals and their patients.
 For more information visit endofound.org.